mahanhz/restaurant-service/README.md

-This project is connected to the following article
+This project is connected to the article ["A path to production"](https://mahanhz.medium.com/a-path-to-production-4928a71e5de7)

 # Contents